sageyu123/lwa-data-query-web/README.md

 - The legend displays the total number of files per category.
 - To handle high file counts and enhance responsiveness, the plotting is compressed using a custom `compress_time_segments()` function (see: [example.py](https://github.com/xingyaochen0/lwa-data-query-web/blob/main/blueprints/example.py)).

-### 3. Daily Quicklook: Spectrogram and Movie
+### 3. Daily Quicklook: Spectrogram Plot and Multi-Frequency Movie

 At the bottom of the page, a "Quicklook" section displays:

-- **Spectrogram**: A visual overview of daily beam-formed intensity data.
+- **Spectrogram Plot**: A visual overview of daily beam-formed intensity data.
-- **Imaging Movie**: A snapshot-based animation from imaging PNG files.
+- **Multi-Frequency Movie**: A snapshot-based animation from imaging PNG files.

 If a daily movie (named as `slow_hdf_movie_YYYYMMDD.mp4`) is not found, the website will display the message: “The movie on YYYY-MM-DD does not exist.”.
 Users can interactively use the **−1 Day** / **+1 Day** buttons to view the spectrogram and movie from adjacent days, **slide the movie playback bar**, and **download the resulting movie**.